Last updated: 4th of September 2023

 Blending the Best of Both Worlds

-In the end, we forged a path that blended the finest elements of both loops.
-Our decision to stay for two nights at the same accommodation became our compass for this hybrid journey.
+In the end, we chose an itinerary that blended the finest elements of both loops.
+Our decision to stay for two nights at the same accommodation became our compass for this trip.
 By fusing the short loop's efficiency with the big loop's depth, we crafted an itinerary that allowed us to explore a diverse range of attractions while ensuring we had ample time to savor each experience.
 This unique approach allowed us to embrace the Bolaven Plateau in a way that felt both comprehensive and balanced.
+You can find our exact travel route in the map below.

 Our Bolaven Plateau by motorbike itinerary